-Coronavirus: As Bollywood reels from shutdown, daily-wage employees struggle to even buy food
+Coronavirus: As Bollywood reels from shutdown, daily-wage workers struggle to even buy food

 Slumber mode

 The financial nerve centre of India, famed as the city that never sleeps, is similarly moving into slumber mode.
-This means that people who earn daily wages, in particular, have few jobs to seek to keep themselves float.
+This means that people who earn daily wages, in particular, have few jobs to seek to keep themselves going.
 “I have been in this city for 44 years, and I have never been in such a situation,” said BN Tiwari, who heads the Federation of Western India Cine Employees.
 The Federation has 32 member associations, each of which represent the various roles that filmmaking requires, such as spot boys, make-up artists, lighting assistants, background dancers, extras, carpenters, drivers, vanity van suppliers, tailors and caterers.
 Despair is rife across the five lakh-strong membership, Tiwari said, and at least 10,000 members are facing an immediate financial crunch.

 “How will these people manage?” he asked.
 “They will die of hunger, forget the coronavirus.”
 The federation has started providing 15 kilos of rations to these 10,000-odd members.
 “But how long will this last?
 We don’t know whether the situation will be resolved by March 31,” Tiwari pointed out.
 “We would see this situation in films, where a storm would shut down a whole city, and we are now seeing this happening in our lives.”